What Type of Tea is Best for Me? A Guide to Tea

 Where does green tea come from?

 The main producers of green tea are China and Japan.
 Chinese green tea is typically pan-fired to halt oxidation.
 It is known for a more mild flavor than the Japaneses variety, and produce a light golden hue when brewed.
-Some well-liked options are Dragon Well and Gunpowder.
+Some well-liked green tea options are Dragon Well and Gunpowder tea.

 In comparison, Japanese uses the steaming method immediately after the leaves are picked to stop oxidation.
 It has a subtle savory taste, and brews a pale emerald green color.
 Some Japanese leaves are shaded before harvesting to boost levels of chlorophyll, caffeine, and l-theanine.